Brettles/midihubv2/README.md

  - an Elastic IP
  - a Global Acceelerator linked to the Elastic IP
  - a dummy CloudFront distribution that gets modified by the `create-s3-bucket.py` script
- - an API Gateway
+ - an API Gateway with three routes to...
- - three Lambda functionss
+ - ...three Lambda functionss
  - a DynamoDB database
  - a SQS queue
  - and a bunch of glue to hold all of these things together.